12 Nov 2021

 - The third is very important for us is the need to avoid undermining human right and environmental integrity in all processes.
 As mentioned by the previous speakers, we are not still sure what can be achieved at the current negotiations in particular for the rules under article six of the Paris agreement, but for us, the civil society limited is very clear on this negotiation under article six.
 Human right-based social, human right-based social and environmental safeguard to prevent harm from being occurring.
 There’s need meaning to, the need of meaningful participation and consultations with the local right holders.
 Ensuring the respect for indigenous people rights, to free prior and informed concerns.
 There’s a need to have independent grievance mechanism that is available to community if harms occur.
 No there should be any double counting.
 There shouldn’t be any carry offer of the past CDM credits.
 There should be meaningful contributions to the overall mitigation global emissions or .
 The right base and inclusive climate action is a better action.

-- Last but not least, when we need to really put people and environment at the center of our conscience, of our negotiations.
-For us, we need emphasize again and again that it is very important that people in environment to be centered in all negotiations and discussion be it in Geneva, Glasgow, Nairobi, or New York.
+- Last but not least, we need to really put people and environment at the center of our conscience, of our negotiations.
+For us, we need emphasize again and again that it is very important that people and the environment to be centered in all negotiations and discussion be it in Geneva, Glasgow, Nairobi, or New York.
 Keeping the target of below 1.5° is about people.
 It’s about people that are impacted by climate crisis.
-And failing and achieving the raw risk result means failing to the people around the world, including in Switzerland.
-Paris Agreement can be achieved if all those requirements are put forward and being discussed.
-Otherwise, if the agreement in Glasgow is not robust, it’s not strong enough, and then, it might create a further violations, and it, we, might, fail the people, and this is unacceptable.
+Failing in achieving the result means failing the people around the world, including in Switzerland.
+The Paris Agreement can be achieved if all those requirements are put forward and being discussed.
+Otherwise, if the agreement in Glasgow is not robust, it’s not strong enough, and then, it might create a further violations, and we might fail the people, and this is unacceptable.

 - Closing Remarks | Amb.
 Stefan ESTERMANN, Head, Prosperity and Sustainability Division, Swiss Federal Department of Foreign Affairs